eeriksp/StrictParent/README.md

 ### Using with built-in decorators

 You can combine the custom decorators with the built-in `@classmethod`, `@staticmethod`, and `@property` decorators.
-The custom decorator should be the final wrapper, so add it on the top of all the other decorators:
+The custom decorator must be the final wrapper, so add it to the top of all the other decorators:

 ```py
 @final